kamax-matrix/mxisd/docs/features/authentication.md

 ## Advanced
+The Authentication feature allows users to:
+- Rewrite usernames matching a pattern to be mapped to another username via a 3PID.
-The Authentication feature allows users to login to their Homeserver by using their 3PIDs in a configured Identity store.
+- login to their Homeserver by using their 3PIDs in a configured Identity store.

+This feature also allows to work around the following issues:
+- Lowercase all usernames for synapse, allowing case-insensitive login
+- Unable to login on synapse if username is numerical
+- Any generic transformation of username prior to sending to synapse, bypassing the restriction that password providers cannot change the localpart being authenticated.

 ### Overview
 This is performed by intercepting the Homeserver endpoint `/_matrix/client/r0/login` as depicted below: